X and Y bosons

 Since the X and Y boson mediate the grand unified force, they would have unusual high mass, which requires more energy to create than the reach of any current particle collider experiment.
 Significantly, the X and Y bosons couple quarks (constituents of protons and others) to leptons (such as positrons), allowing violation of the conservation of baryon number thus permitting proton decay.

-However, the Super-Kamiokande has put a lower bound on the proton's half-life as around 1034 years.
-Since some grand unified theories such as the Georgi–Glashow model predict a half-life less than this, then the existence of X and Y bosons, as formulated by this particular model, remain hypothetical.
+However, the Hyper-Kamiokande has put a lower bound on the proton's half-life as around 1034 years.
+Since some grand unified theories such as the Georgi–Glashow model predict a half-life less than this, the existence of X and Y bosons, as formulated by this particular model, remains hypothetical.

 Details

 An X boson would have the following two decay modes: